-Registration & breakfast
+Registration & welcome

 This quarterly security briefing will take place right after the EU Foreign Affairs Council on Defence.
 We will bring together small group of experts and decision-makers from across the public-private divide for a candid discussion on the outcomes of the meeting.
 Giving an overview about the latest developments on EU cooperation in security and defence, including the permanent structured cooperation (PESCO), the coordinated annual review on defence (CARD), the European defence fund, military mobility, the military planning and conduct capability (MPCC) and the civilian CSDP compact, the evaluation and analysis of these Council meetings will help to better understand processes and challenges ahead.

 - What are the next steps on European defence cooperation?